 A few weeks later they’d been announced to headline one of the gigs at “Leeds Sound City”.
 I somehow managed to bag a ticket to this (they sold out within minutes – mates weren’t so lucky so I was on me own).
 It was the turn of Leeds to host the “Sound City” event which meant that the city played host to a number of bands playing the various venues scattered across the city over the course of a couple of days.

 On entering the venue I chanced upon Cast who were providing the support.
 Although I didn’t really notice if I’m honest (not a fan).
 I was on me own so I got chatting to someone who claimed he was the brother of the guitarist (“I like the Manics mate but me brothers band are great”).

 In between Cast disappearing and The Manics taking to the stage we were treated to a live link up with the Terrorvision gig which was happening down the road at Leeds Uni.
-If I recall there were 2 large screens at each side of the stage showing the gig – Most of us were at the bar if I’m honest.
+If I recall there were 2 large screens at each side of the stage showing the gig.
+Most of us were propping up the bar if I’m honest.

 Eventually, the Terrorvision footage ends and the Manics appear.
 Nicky Wire opens with “Thank fuck that’s over!” (or words to that effect) in reference to the end of Terrorvision’s set.

 And we’re off.
 The set wasn’t the standard full gig’s worth due to the festival feel to Sound City and the amount of bands that had been on that day.
 But nonetheless we were treated to a Manics greatest hits so far.
 “From Despair To Where”, the jangly guitar new one (and unreleased at this stage) “Design For Life”, “Faster” and several other crowd pleasers.
 Then it was the turn of new songs taken from the yet to be released “Everything Must Go” album.